 Quick Tutorial: How to create your gpg keys

 This tutorial covers the methodology for the creation of gpg keys.
-For those who don't know, gpg is a free open source implementation created in 1991. gpg, also GNU Privacy Card, uses strong encryption algorithms.
-This follows the asymmetric encryption rule or public-private key concept, which means you just need to send data with the public key to verify the integrity of data.
+For those who don't know, gpg is a free open-source implementation created in 1991. gpg, also GNU Privacy Card, uses strong encryption algorithms.
+This follows the asymmetric encryption rule or public-private key concept, which means you just need to send data with the public key to verify the integrity of the data.

-gpg is preinstalled for some Linux distribution but if not available on you system, you can use link for download: https://www.gnupg.org/download/
+gpg is preinstalled for some Linux distributions but if not available on your system, you can use the link for download: https://www.gnupg.org/download/

-It can be used for multiple applications that includes:
+It can be used for multiple applications that include:

 - encryption of email messages to mitigate transport layer attack

-- encryption of own data to secure from bad people
+- encryption of own data to secure it from bad people

 - to check the integrity of a message